Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 ## 1. **Orthonormal regularization**

 From previous works, dynamic isometric property increases the network performance, but actually the gain from previous orthonormal regularizer is minuscule.
-We found that attaching the orthonormal regularizer only on 1x1 convolution increase remarkable amounts in the performance, and we argue that this is very related to feature map space.
+We found that attaching the orthonormal regularizer only on 1x1 convolution increases remarkable amounts in the performance, and we argue that this is very related to feature map space.

 ![orthonormality](./images/Orthonormality.png)